ralna/GALAHAD/doc/C/rst-dir/presolve_functions.rst

 	*
 		- H_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of $H$ in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the number of entries in the lower triangular part of $H$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- H_row

-		- is a one-dimensional array of size H_ne and type int, that holds the row indices of the lower triangular part of $H$ in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size H_ne and type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the row indices of the lower triangular part of $H$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other three schemes, and in this case can be NULL.

 	*
 		- H_col

-		- is a one-dimensional array of size H_ne and type int, that holds the column indices of the lower triangular part of $H$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size H_ne and type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the column indices of the lower triangular part of $H$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense, diagonal or (scaled) identity storage schemes are used, and in this case can be NULL.

 	*
 		- H_ptr

-		- is a one-dimensional array of size n+1 and type int, that holds the starting position of each row of the lower triangular part of $H$, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type :ref:`ipc_<doxid-galahad__ipc_8h_>`, that holds the starting position of each row of the lower triangular part of $H$, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 	*
 		- H_val

-		- is a one-dimensional array of size h_ne and type double, that holds the values of the entries of the lower triangular part of the Hessian matrix $H$ in any of the available storage schemes.
+		- is a one-dimensional array of size h_ne and type :ref:`rpc_<doxid-galahad__rpc_8h_>`, that holds the values of the entries of the lower triangular part of the Hessian matrix $H$ in any of the available storage schemes.

 	*
 		- g

-		- is a one-dimensional array of size n and type double, that holds the linear term $g$ of the objective function.
+		- is a one-dimensional array of size n and type :ref:`rpc_<doxid-galahad__rpc_8h_>`, that holds the linear term $g$ of the objective function.
 The j-th component of g, j = 0, ... , n-1, contains $g_j$.

 	*
 		- f

-		- is a scalar of type double, that holds the constant term $f$ of the objective function.
+		- is a scalar of type :ref:`rpc_<doxid-galahad__rpc_8h_>`, that holds the constant term $f$ of the objective function.

 	*
 		- A_type